peko/nn-lineart/README.md

 # NN based line art

-An [interactive map](https://peko.github.io/nn-lineart/) that allows you to view the results of the work of neural networks and compare the quality
+An [interactive map](https://peko.github.io/nn-lineart/) that allows you to see the big image datasets and compare it.

 https://peko.github.io/nn-lineart/